Pina powers Brewers past Cubs

 Milwaukee did not waste any time grabbing its lead.
 The Brewers loaded the bases with one out for Pina, who knocked a two-run single to shallow center field.
 The hit scored Ben Gamel and Christian Yelich.
 Chicago had a chance to snap the shutout in the sixth.
 The Cubs loaded the bases with two outs for Russell, who hit a ground ball to the pitcher's mound.
 The ball deflected off the glove of Guerra, who quickly chased it down and flipped a throw to first base to end the inning.

 Milwaukee shortstop Orlando Arcia prevented another Cubs' attempt at a comeback bid in the eighth.
 Rizzo blistered a line drive over the head of Hader, but Arcia raced to his left and made a diving catch in the grass beyond second base.
 The shortstop playfully rested on his stomach for several moments to catch his breath.
-The Cubs fell 2 1/2 games behind the first-place St. Louis Cardinals in the National League Central with a month to go.
-The Cardinals swept a doubleheader from the Cincinnati Reds on Saturday.
+The Cubs fell two games back of the St. Louis Cardinals for first place in the National League Central with a month to go.
+The Cardinals beat the Cincinnati Reds earlier Saturday in the first game a doubleheader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)